What Is An Emergency Response Plan?

 An emergency response plan is a plan for coordinating and guiding employees, agencies and personnel to provide a fast response in the event of an emergency.
-For oil, gas and mining companies, an emergency response plan is essential for the health and safety of workers on project sites because of the amount of hazards and risks found on-site compared to other work environment such as offices.
+For oil, gas and mining companies, an emergency response plan is essential for the health and safety of workers on project sites because of the amount of hazards and risks found on-site compared to other work environments such as offices.

 Identify all potential hazards and emergencies that could occur and impact the site, such as natural disasters, incidents caused by human error or equipment/technology failure.